-July 19, 2014 -- Here is what I have at the moment for balewagons, either in Helena or coming in soon.
-I will have more info in a day or two, call 949-3448 and I'll fill you in.
+April 1, 2015 -- Here is what I have at the moment for balewagons, either in Helena or coming in soon.
+Call 949-3448 and I'll fill you in.

 On site: Nice New Holland 1002 -- This is a nice one and will go right to the field and go to work.
-This is the one that was sold last week but it wouldn't work with the buyer's Kubota tractor hydraulics so he brought it back and traded it for the 1000.
-It is for sale again.
+I owned this once before, sold it to a neighbor, he used it for 7 or 8 years, quit haying and sold it back to me.
+Has never been used much.

-Coming in: New Holland 1034.
+Coming in some time in April: New Holland 1034.
 Nice older wagon.
-This is basically the 1033 with the addition of the single bale un-loader feature. $6950 Should be in by the weekend of July 26th or soon after.
-It is located near Conrad, I will probably be moving it into town Tuesday the 22nd and leaving it there for a few days so if you are in the north country you can see it there and save some travel miles and time.
+This is basically the 1033 with the addition of the single bale un-loader feature. $5750 It is located near Conrad, I will probably be moving it into town and leaving it there for a few days so if you are in the north country you can see it there and save some travel miles and time.

 This nice little New Holland 1000 is sold.